Hidden opportunity: Use every project to build your brand.

 Remember, the trick these days is getting the most possible value from both agency partners and internal marketing resources.
 By embedding strategic branding methodologies and objectives into results-driven, tactical marketing initiatives, you have the opportunity to do just that.

-John Nishimoto is creative director and leader of Sequel’s brand development practice.
+John Nishimoto is a Sequel Principal and leader of Sequel’s brand development practice.